Take advantage of our limited time offer. Enter promo code GET30 to save up to 30%. See offer details.

 Having these things on hand and completing these five new homeowner tasks will make your move-in process flow much more smoothly.

-So, what essentials do you need for a new home, room by room?
+So what do you need for a new home, room by room?

 Who’s going to provide the toilet paper and paper towels?
 You are.
 What about a bed to sleep on and a table to eat on?
 Yep, everything falls on you now, homeowner.
 Every room in the house has its own requirements, though.
 Let’s take a tour.

 The kitchen is often called the heart of the home.
 And, much like a heart, it has more than one job to do.
 Meal prep, congregation spot, dining area — it’s the true definition of form following function.
 Before you give the room a modern makeover, however, start by stocking up on the basics.
-Unless you’re the ultimate takeout enthusiast, here are everyday items you need to start cooking.
+Unless you’re the ultimate takeout enthusiast, here are everyday items you need to start cooking with gas (or electric).

 ___ Silverware, dishes, cups, and mugs